Watch our latest webinar on demand: Postgres plan monitoring and management.

 The MCP server supports two authentication methods: OAuth (interactive) and API key (non-interactive).

 When you first connect, your MCP client will open an OAuth authorization flow through your pganalyze account.
-During authorization, you can choose between two permission levels:
+During authorization, you can choose between the following permission levels:

-• Basic read access (always granted): Read access to your account data, excluding sensitive information such as query text and EXPLAIN plans.
+• Basic read access (required): Read access to your account data, excluding sensitive information such as query parameters.
+EXPLAIN plans are available when the pganalyze collector is configured to normalize query samples for PII filtering.

-• Full read access (optional): Full read access to your account data, including query text and EXPLAIN plans.
+• Full read access (optional): Full read access to your account data, including query parameters and EXPLAIN plans.

 OAuth authorization prompt when connecting to the pganalyze MCP server